 Module 4: Healing the Healers

-This is the fourth of four modules providing the historical and theoretical foundation for the Anamcara.
+This is the fourth of four workshops providing the historical and theoretical foundation for the Anamcara.
 Each of the study units is grounded in the contemporary health care sciences and is inspired by the great spiritual traditions and collective wisdom learned from the dying.

 Participants take previous courses to a deeper level of personal integration.
 The meaning of life and death, compassion, and caring are explored in a nurturing environment.
 Based on lessons that the dying teach the living, this retreat format allows for ample reflection on the meaning of end-of-life ministry.
-Exercises include meditation, life-priorities evaluation, and self-care skills for maintaining a centered, professional presence.
+Exercises include meditation, life-priorities evaluation and self-care skills for maintaining a centered, professional presence.

 What you can expect from this program: